Who May Put a Child Up for Adoption?

 - Restricting prospective adoptive parents from advertising for a birth mother; and

-- Extending the amount of time birth parents have to change their mind about the adoption after it is complete.
+- Extending the amount of time birth parents have to change their minds about the adoption after it is complete.

 Generally, agency adoptions fall into two categories -- adoptions from public agencies run by the state or adoptions from private companies.